 Step 6: Revise and strengthen the contribution claim.

 Step 7: Return to Step 4 if necessary.

-Here is a diagrammatic depiction of the kind of theory of change (or Theory of Change?) that could be plugged in at Step 2 (Mayne, 2015, p.
+Here is a diagrammatic depiction of the kind of theory of change that could be plugged in at Step 2 (Mayne, 2015, p.
 132), which illustrates the cause-effect links an evaluation would aim to evaluate.
-(Note the heteronormative and marital assumptions.)

 In this example, mothers are thought to learn from training sessions and materials, which then persuades them to adopt new feeding practices.
 This leads to children having more nutritious diets.
 The theory is surrounded by various contextual factors such as food prices.
 (See also Mayne, 2017, for a version of this that includes ideas from the COM-B model of behaviour.)

-Step 4 requires analysts to “Assemble and assess the resulting contribution claim”.
+Step 4 is key.
+It requires evaluators to “Assemble and assess the resulting contribution claim”.
 How are we to carry out that assessment?
 Mayne (2001, p.
 14) suggests some questions to ask: